Articles

 In the ecology category, assessors are looking for projects that have carefully evaluated their sites.
 This means that they need to have considered whether it was previously developed and possibly contaminated – and that appropriate remediation has taken place.
 Long-term management and maintenance should be established too.

-Pollution
+2. Pollution

 To meet the BREEAM criteria for the pollution category, project owners should take action to prevent and control pollution.
 This action needs to consider light and noise pollution as well as land, water and air emissions.

-Waste
+3. Waste

-Energy
+4. Energy

-To make more sustainable buildings, buildings need design solutions that promote sustainable energy use.
+To make more sustainable buildings, projects need design solutions that promote sustainable energy use.
 This means that building designs should enhance energy efficiency and reduce carbon footprints.
 Accurate ways of measuring and improving energy use should also be implemented in the building’s design and construction.

-Management
+5. Management

 Management is an important category of BREEAM certification.
 It means that building projects need to adopt sustainable management practices throughout the lifecycle of the building.
 In other words, from design to demolition.
 This will help to ensure that sustainable development goals are continuously worked on throughout the operational phase of the building.

-Water consumption
+6. Water

 This category highlights the importance of efficient and sustainable use of potable water.
-It ensures that projects implement ways to monitor and manage water consumption, as well as finding ways to reduce use and prevent loss through leaks.
+It ensures that projects implement ways to monitor and manage water consumption, as well as find ways to reduce use and prevent loss through leaks.

-Health and Wellbeing
+7. Health and Wellbeing

 BREEAM also takes the lives of future occupants into consideration when assessing a building.
 This means that projects need to develop ways to secure inhabitants’ comfort, health and safety.
 In addition, they should also actively design and implement methods to improve the quality of life of future users of the finished building.